-It used to drive me nuts though, when I’d be all set to make it, and then discover at the last minute that we were out of croutons.
-So I decided one night to make my own croutons in the oven, and I was so excited to discover how easy they are to make, AND how much better they are than those crunchy (often rock-hard) store-bought croutons!
+It used to drive me nuts though, when I’d be all set to make a salad, and then discover at the last minute that we were out of croutons.
+So one night, I decided to make my own croutons from scratch, and I was so excited to discover how easy it was.
+And they’re SO much better than those crunchy, rock-hard, store-bought croutons!